Eunan02/Eunan02/README.md

 - 👋 Hi, I’m @Eunan02
 - 👀 I’m interested in Software Development and Data Science
-- 🌱 I’m currently learning React and Springboot
+- 🌱 I’m currently learning React Machine learning with Python
 - 📫 How to reach me https://www.linkedin.com/in/eunan-diamond-7a6a411b1/

 <!---